Spatially Inhomogeneous Triplet Pairing Order and Josephson Diode Effect Induced by Frustrated Spin Textures: Josephson diode effect arising from frustrated spin textures

-In the nonperturbative regime, when $J_{sd}$ is comparable to $t_0$, the Josephson diode effect persists.
+in which $\bar{\chi}$ and $\bar{\alpha}$ denote the averages of $\chi_{ijk}$ and $\alpha_{ij}$, respectively, over the junction interface.
+This expression simplifies to $\eta \approx 8 \bar{\chi} |J_{sd}^3/(t_0 W^2)|$ to leading order.
+For $|J_{sd}| \sim |t_0|/10$ and a strongly noncoplanar spin structure with $\bar{\chi} \sim \mathcal{O}(1)$, it follows that the diode efficiency is on the order of $10^{-3}.$ In the nonperturbative regime, when $J_{sd}$ is comparable to $t_0$, the Josephson diode effect persists and can yield a larger diode efficiency.
 Considering higher order terms in $J_{sd}$ in the Josephson couplings in Eq.~\eqref{triangular_lattice_josephson_coupling_amplitudes}, there will be additional contributions to the critical current which are dependent on the underlying spin configuration.
 Consequently, the imaginary and real parts of the Josephson form factor can be of comparable magnitude, which can impact both the first and second order critical currents.
-While the Josephson diode efficiency can differ in the nonperturbative regime, the essential features remain: specifically, terms that break both time-reversal and inversion symmetry will give rise to a finite diode effect.
+We discuss the resulting diode efficiency in the limit of $|J_{sd}| \gg |t_0|$ in Appendix~\ref{appendix:strong_Jsd_tunneling}.
+While the Josephson diode efficiency can differ in the regime of large $s$-$d$ coupling, the essential features remain: specifically, terms that break both time-reversal and inversion symmetry will give rise to a finite diode effect.

 Lastly, we comment on the effects of Majorana edge states.
 In systems that admit spin triplet pairing correlations, the pairing order transforms according to a nontrivial representation of orbital angular momentum.
 For a system with only spin and orbital degrees of freedom, spin triplet pairing order has odd integer partial wave symmetry in momentum space.
 This can lead to Majorana states, which can contribute, for example, $4\pi$-periodic Josephson current when fermion parity is conserved at the junction barrier~\cite{Kitaev2001, Kwon2003, Fu2008, Chung2009, Sau2010, Alicea2010, Grosfeld2011, Alicea2012}.
 In this case, the Josephson current can be expressed as